Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 Building HDF5:

 1. follow instructions (Build Instructions 1-7) at https://portal.hdfgroup.org/display/support/Building+HDF5+with+CMake
 Note: make sure the binary is built in Release mode and is 64-bit

 2. This will generate a zip file.
 Unzip the file.
 The binaries will be located under lib/ and header files under include/
 3. copy the include/ directory into Plugin/external/HDF5

-4. copy the following library files to Plugin/external/HDF5/lib64: libhdf5.lib, libhdf5_hl.lib, libszip.lib
+4. copy the following library files to Plugin/external/HDF5/lib64: libhdf5.lib, libhdf5_hl.lib, libszip.lib, libzlib.lib (rename to zlibstatic.lib)

 Building ilmbase: